 The types of posts that generate the most traffic have been tips and how-tos, product reviews and behind-the-scenes videos.

-Links: Links to other websites or your own website within the article are perfectly acceptable as long as they enhance the piece by providing additional information, examples, reference, etc. We do not allow affiliate links of any kind!
+Links to other websites or your own website within the article are perfectly acceptable as long as they enhance the piece by providing additional information, examples, reference, etc. We do not allow affiliate links as they will conflict with our internal systems.

 Speaking of copyright, please do not submit images that you don’t have authorization to use.
 If you need an image to illustrate a point and you don’t have an original, please check stock photography sites like iStockphoto.com and purchase the small version.
 You will need to certify that you have rights to use the images in the submission form.

-Word Count: We don’t have a set word count for submissions.
+We don’t have a set word count for submissions but we like to use 500 words as an average.
 In general, shorter articles that get to the point quickly have a greater likelihood of being read.
 Long articles may look daunting or push the limits of the average blog reader’s available time and attention span.
+Of course there are always exceptions.

 The subject of photography is not as controversial as say politics, so for the most part I don’t think we’ll run into many issues.
 That said, we reserve the right to not publish articles, videos, etc. that we feel may be offensive or inappropriate to our audience.
 We run a “G” rated website and do NOT allow vulgarities or nudity in the content.

-All videos should be hosted with a service that allows embedding like YouTube or Vimeo.
-Our preference is YouTube for the simple reason that they don’t require Flash to be viewed and will work on the Apple iPhone and iPad.
-If you have the ability to shoot in HD 720p that’s a definite bonus as many viewers like to watch them full screen on their computer or TV.
+All videos should be HD (720p minimum) and hosted with a service that allows embedding like YouTube or Vimeo.
 Remember video is only part of the experience; audio is just as important, and a quality microphone can make a big difference.

-Article/Video Submission: Once your proposal has been approved and you’ve created your final master piece, it’s time to send us the files.
-We created a convenient submission form that will allow you to include the text, images, links to videos and all of your contact information.
+Once your proposal has been approved and you’ve created your final master piece, it’s time to send us the files.
+We’ll email you with a link to a submission form that will allow you to include the text, images, links to videos and all of your contact information.

 - Expert Status: Becoming a guest blogger is a great way to brand yourself as an expert in your subject.
 You may run your own successful blog and have already established yourself as an expert with your audience, but by posting on other popular blogs, it reinforces your branding and position as a trusted advisor.